-The Institute of Education works in close partnership with many schools and other settings across the region, ensuring best practice and building links for teaching placements and future employment.
+The School of Education works in close partnership with many schools and other settings across the region, ensuring best practice and building links for teaching placements and future employment.

-The Secondary Partnership currently works with approximately 175 partner schools or educational settings including Academies, high schools, Teaching Alliances, further education colleges, independent schools, special schools and pupil referral units.
-This Partnership services the initial teacher education requirements of the Institute’s postgraduate programmes to offer Qualified Teacher Status for a specific age range (11-16, 11-19, 14-19) , as well as providing opportunities for school led provision through School Direct Training, School Direct Salaried and Assessment Only Route.
+The Secondary Partnership currently works with approximately 50-60 partner schools or educational settings including Academies, high schools, Teaching Alliances, further education colleges, independent schools, special schools and pupil referral units.
+This Partnership services the initial teacher education requirements of the postgraduate programmes to offer Qualified Teacher Status for a specific age range (11-16 with post 16 enhancement and 14-19), as well as providing opportunities for school led provision through School Direct Training, School Direct Salaried and apprenticeships.
 All postgraduate programmes offer Master’s level accreditation.

 Many of our regional Partnership schools have long established relationships with the university to include teacher training, professional development of teaching and non- teaching staff, research and award bearing accreditation.